RuiAreiasMAT/mat.tap.query.api/docs/GettingStarted.md

 ## Query connection

-Every connection provides a list of sessions.
-You can query these Sessions using the "FriendlyName" of the connection:
+Every connection provides a list of [Sessions](/docs/Sessions.md).
+You can query these [Sessions](/docs/Sessions.md) using the "FriendlyName" of the connection:

 ```
 api/connections/{connection friendly name}/sessions